 The philosophy courses have been crafted to serve the student in whichever discipline(s) one is majoring and to help him or her to become an even more interesting and interested human being - no matter what vocation or which graduate courses one follows after college.
-For the undergraduate who is especially interested in philosophizing, both a major and minor in philosophy are offered.
+For the undergraduate who is especially interested in philosophizing, a minor in philosophy are offered.